sCrypt-Inc/scryptTS-docs/docs/tutorials/auction.md

     // Close the auction if deadline is reached.
     @method()
     public close(sig: Sig) {
+        // Check if using block height.
+        if (this.auctionDeadline < Auction.LOCKTIME_BLOCK_HEIGHT_MARKER) {
+            // Enforce nLocktime field to also use block height. assert(this.ctx.locktime < Auction.LOCKTIME_BLOCK_HEIGHT_MARKER)
+        }

+        // Check nSequence is less than UINT_MAX. assert(
+            this.ctx.sequence < Auction.UINT_MAX,
+            'input sequence should less than UINT_MAX'
+        )

         // Check deadline
+        assert(
+            this.ctx.locktime >= this.auctionDeadline,
-        assert(this.ctx.locktime >= this.auctionDeadline, 'auction is not over yet')
+            'auction is not over yet'
+        )

         // Check signature of the auctioneer.
         assert(this.checkSig(sig, this.auctioneer), 'signature check failed')